Hire an SEO Agency

 Will an agency work if we already tried DIY?

-Usually yes, often faster than starting from scratch.
-A contractor who has done 6 months of DIY typically has a clean Google Business Profile, some content foundation, and clear ranking data — which means an agency can skip the first audit-and-cleanup phase and get to offensive SEO immediately.
+Usually yes, often faster than starting from zero.
+A contractor who has done 6 months of DIY usually has a clean Google Business Profile, some content base, and clear ranking data.
+An agency can skip the first audit-and-cleanup phase and get to offensive SEO right away.

 Not Sure Which to Pick?